dibakalantari/hype-me-up/README.md

 This project was for Twilio Developer Voices on September 2022.
 The mission was to choose one of the of the available themes, and write a code and tutorial of that code for Twilio blog.

-This was the theme that this project was based on :
+This is the theme that this project is based on :

 > December: Gift of Code
 >